wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

     k.run(e)

-In the next section, we describe an example that adjusts more settings of `HSAEM`.
+In the next section, we describe an example that adjusts more settings of `HSAEM`, and uses a *Reference* type problem.

 ..